Our Mission

 Community and Collaboration

 The Vision Fellowship encourages knowledge sharing, collaborating across disciplines, community building and mentoring.
-The Vision Fellowship enables its Fellows to learn new skills or refine existing ones in order to understand and address the unique challenges facing the Island’s environment and social fabric.
+The Vision Fellowship enables its Fellows to learn new skills or refine existing ones to better understand and address the unique challenges facing the Island’s environment and social fabric.

 Our Interest Areas Emphasize the Island’s Environmental and Social Sustainability